nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Tasks-related Features

 ### Adding a task
-Adds task into task list.
+Adds the task into the stored task list.

 Format: `t add m/MODULE d/DESCRIPTION`

-* Adds a task to the task list.
+Parameters:
 * `MODULE` refers to the module code of the module which the task belongs to.
 * `DESCRIPTION` refers to the task description to be shown.

+Restrictions:
+* `MODULE`
-* `MODULE` has to exist in the module list and be a valid module code with at least 6 characters long with the first two being alphabetic characters.
-Otherwise, an error message will be displayed.
+  * `MODULE` should be at least 6 characters long.
+  * The first two characters of `MODULE` should be alphabetical and the remaining characters should be alphanumeric.
+  * `MODULE` should be the module code of an existing module in the stored module list.
-* If `DESCRIPTION` is empty, an error message will be displayed.
+* `DESCRIPTION` should not be empty.

 Example:
-`t add m/CS2105 d/Assignment 1` adds a task with the module as 'CS2105' and description as 'Assignment 1' into the task list.
+`t add m/CS2105 d/Assignment 1` adds a task with the module as 'CS2105' and description as 'Assignment 1' into the stored task list.

 ### Deleting a task
 Deletes the specified task according to the index given